canonical/netplan/doc/netplan.md

          :    A base64-encoded public key, requried for Wireguard peers.

          ``shared`` (scalar) – since **0.100**
-         :    A base64-encoded preshared key or absolute path to a file containing a preshared key.
+         :    A base64-encoded preshared key.
 Optional for Wireguard peers.
+              When the ``systemd-networkd`` backend (v242+) is used, this can also be an absolute path to a file containing the preshared key.

      ``key`` (scalar) – since **0.100**
      :   Short form of the ``keys`` field where a single key is specified to be